-For the traditional trading businesses including the FMCG Trading Business and the agri-products trading business, the Group will continue to reinforce their operations by reinforcing the relationship with suppliers, in particular considering the increasing importance of the cooperation with them to smoothen the supply chain process in such an uncertain time.
-Furthermore, the increasing popularity of cross-border internet shopping also poses a threat to the Group's current trading business, a strong procurement network is of utmost importance to maintain the Group's competitiveness.
-The Group will resume its procurement network expansion when the global traffic returns to normal to enhance product portfolio and variety.
-On the other hand, in view of tight liquidity and uncertain economic outlook, the Group will take a more prudent approach by stopping selling products to customers with weak creditworthiness, but will implement relatively aggressive pricing strategies to our loyal and high quality customers for a longer period of time amid the weak market conditions.
+For the traditional trading businesses including the FMCG Trading Business and the agri-products trading business, the Group will continue to reinforce their operations by reinforcing the relationship with suppliers, in particular considering the increasing importance of the cooperation with them to smoothen the supply chain process and to negotiate stable purchase prices in such an uncertain time.
+Meanwhile, although the pandemic has negative impacts on sourcing new products, the Group will continue to expand its procurement network worldwide in order to enrich product portfolio and variety and identify suitable products for Chinese market.
+On the other hand, in view of uncertain economic outlook and surging purchase costs, the Group will take a more prudent approach by stopping selling products to customers with weak creditworthiness, and moderately increase selling prices to counteract the increase in the purchase costs.